NCAR/SPERR/README.md

 ## Overview

-SPERR is a lossy compressor for scientific data (2D or 3D floating-point data, mostly produced by numerical simulations).
+SPERR (sounds like spur) is a lossy compressor for scientific data (2D or 3D floating-point data, mostly produced by numerical simulations).
 SPERR produces excellent rate-distortion curves, meaning that it achieves the least amount of ***average error*** given a certain storage budget.